alexbraeken/gatsby-netlify/gatsby-starter-netlify-cms/src/pages/whyBookSmartavillas/index.md

 sliderImg3: ../../../static/img/Pool 3.jpg
 sliderImageTitle3: "Casa Domi"
 part3:
-    header: "YOUR HOLIDAY AND MUCH MORE..."
+    header: "WE GO THE EXTRA MILE..."
-    text: "At Smartavillas, we don’t want to deliver just your holiday accommodation, we like to go 1 step further and provide an experience.
-We can arrange car hire, airport transfers, day trips, as well as our brilliant range of shopping packs to choose from which will be ready and waiting for your arrival!
-We welcome any special requests to help you to make special holiday memories…"
+    text: "At Smartavillas, it's not only about the accommodation.
+For us, it's about the whole package...we believe in providing an experience.
+We can arrange car hire, airport transfers, day trips, restaurant bookings, birthday cakes, champagne and flowers...to name but a few!
+And why not indulge in our brilliant range of shopping packs or a fresh and tasty meal from our new oven-ready food menu which can be ready and waiting for your arrival.
+We welcome any special requests to help you make special holiday memories…"
 part3Img: ../../../static/img/praiadamantarota7.jpg
 testimonialHeader: "Here´s what our guests have to say"
 ---